ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

   $ alias srun="srun --mem=5G -c 1 -A proj_simscience -p all.q --pty bash"
   $ alias squeue="squeue -u <INSERT_USERNAME>"

-If you ever forget what you made an alias you can enter the command :code:`type <ALIAS_NAME>` and the full alias code will be displayed.
-This is usefull if you want to change the parameters slightly.
+If you ever forget what settings you included in an alias you can enter the command :code:`type <ALIAS_NAME>` into the terminal and the full alias code will be displayed.
+This is usefull if you want to change the parameters.

 **Setting up Easier Cluster Access:**